pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_mobile-push.md

 ## Remove a device from all push notifications channels

-Disable mobile push notifications from all channels for a device token.
+Disable mobile push notifications from all channels registered with the specified device token.

 ### Method(s)

+Use the following method(s) in the Ruby SDK:

 ```
 `1pubnub.remove_device_from_push(